 Over the border in Arizona, basing yourself in the city of Flagstaff, you can tour nearby Walnut Canyon to see where the Sinagua people once lived.
 Following a mile-long loop trail, you arrive at 25 cliff dwellings that are similar to those in Bandelier, but there are fewer visitors.

 Around an hour east of Flagstaff is Homolovi State Park, home to a network of sites related to the Hopi people, mostly dating back to the 13th and 14th centuries.
-Excavations have uncovered a multitude of items once used by the tribe, including tools and pottery you can now see in the park’s visitor center and museum.
+Excavations have uncovered a multitude of items once used by the tribe, including tools and pottery you can now see in the park’s visitor centre and museum.

 From Sedona, 45 minutes south of Flagstaff, you can join a three-hour 4x4 tour to the Honanki Heritage Site in the nearby Coconino National Forest.
 Here, in addition to 700-year-old Sinagua cliff dwellings, your driver-guide will show you petroglyphs and pictographs carved into the rocks.
 Depicting people, animals and spiritual beliefs, they give an insight into the traditions, rituals and lifestyle of the Sinagua people.